-Limited Release: Adobe Spark Classroom Accounts for Eligible K–12 Teachers
+Limited Release: Adobe Express Classroom Accounts for Eligible K–12 Teachers

-Adobe is excited to introduce a new offering within Adobe Spark for Education — classroom accounts that are now available in a limited release for eligible K–12 teachers and students in the U.S.
+Adobe is excited to introduce a new offering within Adobe Express for Education — classroom accounts that are now available in a limited release for eligible K–12 teachers and students in the U.S.

-Since 2018, we’ve offered Adobe Spark for Education school and district accounts that administrators can set up on behalf of students and teachers.
-Now, eligible teachers can set up classroom accounts for themselves and their students while enjoying the same Adobe Spark access and privacy protections available in school and district accounts.
+Since 2018, we’ve offered Adobe Express for Education school and district accounts that administrators can set up on behalf of students and teachers.
+Now, eligible teachers can set up classroom accounts for themselves and their students while enjoying the same Adobe Express access and privacy protections available in school and district accounts.

 How teachers benefit from classroom accounts

-Adobe Spark classroom accounts are a great option for teachers who want to:
+Adobe Express classroom accounts are a great option for teachers who want to:

 - Manage classroom accounts.
-By creating classroom accounts, teachers get Adobe Spark access for themselves and their students, and they can manage their classrooms without needing IT administrators to help with every update.
+By creating classroom accounts, teachers get Adobe Express access for themselves and their students, and they can manage their classrooms without needing IT administrators to help with every update.

 - View student work throughout the school year.
 Teachers can see student projects and monitor progress from inside the Classroom Manager in their classroom accounts.

 - Get started quickly and easily: Setting up classroom accounts is simple — teachers invite students to join with a class code, and students log in using their Google Single Sign-On credentials instead of having to remember new usernames and passwords.